Bolt.new App Fix: How to Repair Common Issues in 2026

 Problem 2: No image optimization

 Bolt.new drops <img> tags with full-size images.
+A product listing page with 20 items can easily load 40MB of unoptimized images.
 Use Next.js Image or add lazy loading:

 // Replace <img> with lazy loading